 If you are looking for a do-everything, go-anywhere kit that’s been expertly crafted for mobile content creators, the GorillaPod Mobile Vlogging kit lets you rig up your phone and give your content real impact.
 You’ll have everything you need in one box.

 - Audio cable for mobile phone & camera

 - Apple MFI certified lightning connector

-So if you are stuck in low lighting conditions, you can add an LED light or two to illuminate your subject or scene.
-An LED Smartphone Light from brands like Godox and Neewer have lights that offer adjustable brightness modes and have a battery rechargeable via USB.
-Plus, some models come with a diffusion cover and L-shaped brackets for mounting.
+If you’re working in low-light situations, an LED light or two can help to illuminate your subject or scene.
+LED Smartphone Lights from brands like Godox and Neewer provide brightness modes that can be adjusted and a USB-rechargeable battery.
+Some variants also include a diffusion cover and L-shaped mounting brackets.